Presented by Arts House

 521 Queensberry St,

-The CSIRO and Bureau of Meteorology predict that by 2070 the number of days over 35 degrees in Melbourne will more than double from an average of eight a year, to 17.
+The Bureau of Meteorology predict that by 2070 the number of days over 35 degrees in Melbourne will more than double from an average of eight a year, to 17.
 How can we build resilience, connect and respond in inclusive, ethical and humane ways?